Oscar Stancil

 Mamie had many work experiences.
 She even managed a country store near More Schoolhouse before teaching.

-Johnston County Marriage Registry contains the following information: Oscar Stancil, 30, and Mamie Hocutt, 28 applied for a Marriage License on Dec.
+The Johnston County Marriage Registry contains the following information: Oscar Stancil, 30, and Mamie Hocutt, 28, applied for a Marriage License on Dec.
 26, 1920.
-In the 1930 Census Mamie listed her age at first marriage as 27.
+In the 1930 Census, Mamie listed her age at first marriage as 27.
 Oscar and Mamie married at Mrs. Emma Hocutt's, Mamie's home.
 Rev. R. M. VonMiller performed the marriage.
-Witnesses were H. E. Renfrow, Clarence Starling and Moses Hill.
-Moses was the son of Tempy Ann Stancil and Fred Hill, another of Oscar's first cousin.
+Witnesses were H. E. Renfrow, Clarence Starling, and Moses Hill.
+Moses was the son of Tempy Ann Stancil and Fred Hill, another of Oscar's first cousins.

 Mamie's maternal grandparents were John William and Nancy Sullivan Narron.
 John was born in 1847 and Nancy was born in 1855.
 They married in 1871.
 John and Nancy owned a farm in the O'Neal Township of Johnston County.
-They had ten children and seven were living in 1910.
+They had 10 children, and seven were living in 1910.

-Mamie's maternal great grandparents were John and Patience Narron.
+Mamie's maternal great-grandparents were John and Patience Narron.
 According to Johnston County Marriage Bonds, John Naron and Patience Watkins married about July 4, 1842.
 This was John's third marriage.
-John lived in St. Charles community, close to the Neuse River.
-The value of his personal estate exceeded $2100 and his real estate was $800.
+John lived in the St. Charles community, close to the Neuse River.
+The value of his personal estate exceeded $2100, and his real estate was $800.

 Mamie's paternal grandparents were Atlas and Ellen Carroll Hocut.
-They married Oct.
-9, 1862, Atlas was 24 and Ellen was 22, in Johnston County.
+They married on Oct.
+9, 1862.
+Atlas was 24, and Ellen was 22, in Johnston County.
 Thos.
 D. Snead was the witness.
 Atlas had farmland worth $75.
-They had two children: James born in May 1863, Edward born in 1895.
+They had two children: James, born in May 1863, and Edward, born in 1895.
 Ellen must have died by 1880 because Atlas was living with his sister Laney and her husband John F. Parish.
 Atlas worked on John's farm.

 Mamie was an expert seamstress and made dresses for Gurnie and Ruth.
 She also crocheted and made many gifts for family and friends.
 Mamie was called upon when neighbors needed a nurse.
 She excelled in helping others.

 Mamie grew a large garden and was an excellent "country cook."
 Oscar raised tobacco and cotton.
-He helped other farmers and they helped him barn his tobacco crop.
-Oscar had one mule, enough hogs to keep his smoke house filled for his growing family.
-Chickens provide eggs and meat.
+He helped other farmers, and they helped him barn his tobacco crop.
+Oscar had one mule, enough hogs to keep his smokehouse filled for his growing family.
+Chickens provided eggs and meat.

 Oscar made and sold whiskey in five-gallon jugs.
 He kept the brew in the corncrib.
 It was placed in a basket and covered with shucks.
 Oscar got word that the sheriff was on his way.
 Oscar had Mamie carry the basket to the cow pasture and hide it.
 When the sheriff arrived, he searched for whiskey.
 When he found none, he left.

 Oscar had difficulty supporting his family.
 He and Mamie had many insoluble problems.
 Mamie had quit teaching after her children came along.
-Oscar spent his money on himself and his family didn't have basic necessities.
-Mamie tried to keep the farm going and look after the house and children.
-Impossible without cash.
+Oscar spent his money on himself, and his family didn't have basic necessities.
+Mamie tried to keep the farm going and look after the house and children, but it was impossible without cash.
 Mamie and Oscar separated in 1927.
-Oscar left with Guy, Gurnie and Ruth.
+Oscar left with Guy, Gurnie, and Ruth.
 He went back home for a time.
 Mamie stayed and made sure the money crops were in before leaving the farm.

-Jessie and Ida had one child: Jessie Daniel born in 1927.
-Emma, Jessie and Mamie's widowed mother were living with them as was Jessie's two brothers Joseph age 28 and John Henry age 34.
+Jessie and Ida had one child: Jessie Daniel, born in 1927.
+Emma, Jessie and Mamie's widowed mother, was living with them, as were Jessie's two brothers, Joseph, age 28, and John Henry, age 34.
 Aunt Salli Medlin was also a family member.
 Jessie lived on a rented farm in Johnston County and was probably a tenant farmer.
 In 1930, Mamie and Joe worked as farm laborers on the farm with Jessie.
-At the time of the Census, April 1930, Jessie had a radio and new son, Vannie born in 1929.
+At the time of the Census in April 1930, Jessie had a radio and a new son, Vannie, born in 1929.

 According to Jim, his mother taught her children important life lessons.
-She taught them to respect others, even when you don't agree with their ideas, to lend a helping hand and give encouraging words.
+She taught them to respect others, even when you don't agree with their ideas, to lend a helping hand, and to give encouraging words.

 p

 Oscar worked for several years in a men's clothing store in Raleigh.
-When Gurnie needed a new winter coat, Oscar picked her up in Durham, drove her to Raleigh and bought her a new heavy coat.
-An event that that Gurnie recalled vividly.
+When Gurnie needed a new winter coat, Oscar picked her up in Durham, drove her to Raleigh, and bought her a new heavy coat.
+An event that Gurnie recalled vividly.

 Oscar moved to Durham and bought an interest in the Blue Bird Taxi Company with Ike Harris.
 He worked in the office and only occasionally drove a taxi when a driver was ill.